-The Beta SL has been upgraded and now we've got Arc'teryx Zeta LT as a superlight, super compact rain jacket.
+The Beta SL has been upgraded and now we've got the Arc'teryx Beta AR (see Mens and Womens) as a superlight, super compact rain jacket.
 Its main purpose is to be an emergency rain jacket that you can tuck away into your bag, where it will remain unnoticed, until it's needed.
 Its lightweight, waterproof design allows it to do just that.

 This rain jacket is a good choice for anyone who wants some light protection on their journeys.
 While its design put more focus on being as light as possible, its durability is still decent so it's a suitable rain jacket choice for any outdoor activity.